What is the real Ubuntu?

 Nelson Mandela describes Ubuntu as

-“A traveller through a country would stop at a village and he didn’t have to ask for food or for water.
+“A traveler through a country would stop at a village and he didn’t have to ask for food or for water.
 Once he stops, the people give him food, entertain him.
 That is one aspect of Ubuntu but it will have various aspects.
 Ubuntu does not mean that people should not address themselves.
 The question therefore is: Are you going to do so in order to enable the community around you be able to improve?“

 The western explanation of Ubuntu I think is “one hand washes the other”.

-In reality we can not survive without each other, we breathe, we live but all the while we only truly survive when we are helping each other.
+In reality, we can not survive without each other, we breathe, we live but all the while we only truly survive when we are helping each other.
 Ubuntu is the opposite of selfish, it is the opposite of envy and greed and the most beautiful thing about it?
-It isn’t linked to any religion, it is the heart beat of Africa.
+It isn’t linked to any religion, it is the heartbeat of Africa.